AhmedAlabkri/Deployed-and-hosted-a-highly-available-WordPress-application-using-EC2-RDS-Route-53-ASG-and-VPC/DEPLOYMENT-GUIDE.md

 # 1- IAM user
 - Firstly I created an IAM user for myself, to enhance security.
 Its usually better to avoid using the root user account.
 - To access the IAM page, just type IAM in the search bar on the AWS console.
--  For the polices, these are the list of polices that I attached to my IAM account:
-    - AmazonEC2FullAccess
-    - AmazonRDSFullAccess
-    - AmazonRoute53FullAccess
-    - AmazonVPCFullAccess
-    - AutoScalingFullAccess
-    - CloudWatchFullAccess
-    - ElasticLoadBalancingFullAccess
-    - AmazonRoute53ResolverFullAccess
-    - GetResourceShareAssociations

-   I think these are good enough to do the project, later I can add more polices if I needed to...
-     - Note, I could alternatively attach the AdministratorAccess policy which will grants full access to all AWS services and resources and this is generally the best approach, but I wanted to learn more granular polices, so every time I needed new policy I will just add it without mentioning that in this document.
+-  For the polices, the only policy that we need to attach to IAM account is the **AdministratorAccess** policy which will grants full access to all AWS services and resources.

   - Now I can log in to the IAM account and work from there.